How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Counting Caps

-We will now count the number of $k$-caps of dimensions $k-1$ and $k-2$ in general, and the number of $9$-caps of dimension $6$.
+We will now derive formulas for the number of $k$-caps of dimensions $k-1$ and $k-2$ for any $k$, and for the number of $9$-caps of dimension $6$.
 By Proposition~\ref{prop:counting-cases}, this is all that is required to count the number of $k$-caps with $1 \leq k \leq 9$.

-Recall that every $k$-cap of dimension $k-1$ is affinely independent (and by Theorem~\ref{thm:ind-implies-cap} every affinely independent set of size $k$ is a $k$-cap of dimension $k-1$).
-We now give a general formula for the number of affinely independent caps.
+Recall that all $k$-caps of dimension $k-1$ are affinely independent, and by Proposition~\ref{thm:ind-implies-cap} all affinely independent sets of size $k$ are $k$-caps of dimension $k-1$).
+We now give a general formula for the number of affinely independent $k$-caps.
+We assume throughout that $n \geq r_k$.